 The microflora of the gastrointestinal tract (GIT) is closely related to the development and health of a person.
 Besides, it directly affects all aspects of the body’s vital activity.
 This fact underlies the question of how the intestine affects the immune system.

 Scientific and technical achievements of recent years have allowed scientists to expand research methods significantly.
 Thanks to that, they gained a system-wide understanding of how a person’s immune system works.
 What is explicitly responsible for specific failures in the body?

 Different types of commensal intestinal bacteria promote specific differentiation of naive CD4 + T-cells, cells that have not yet entered into the recognition of foreign antigens.
-Naive CD4 + T cells can differentiate into four main cell types: Th1, Th2, Tregs and Th17.
+Immature CD4 + T cells can differentiate into four main cell types: Th1, Th2, Tregs and Th17.
 Differentiation of each line requires the induction of a transcription factor that is unique to each line.
 After differentiation, each line selects a unique set of cytokines.
 Th1 cells play an essential role in eliminating intracellular pathogens, while Th2 functions to combat parasitic infection.

-The article, of course, does not fully cover the whole field of activity and the influence of the human microbiota on the state of human body but gives a general idea of the strength and capabilities of the gastrointestinal tract bacteria.
+The article, of course, does not fully cover the whole field of activity and the influence of the human microbiota on the state of the human body but gives a general idea of the strength and capabilities of the gastrointestinal tract bacteria.

 In addition to confronting various diseases, the gastrointestinal microflora directly impacts the brain’s development and normal functioning.
 Attempts to kill the intestinal microflora lead to the suspension of the process of neurogenesis, the production of new cells by the brain.
 These are basic facts about how the intestine affects the immune system.
 To maintain a healthy microflora, it is necessary to undergo a colonic irrigation procedure periodically.